 Physical Layer Protocol, Uplink

-A protocol has been defined that describes the uplink (i.e., from consumer device to a broadcaster’s receiver) RF transmission system of the ATSC 3.0 physical layer waveform.
-The protocol shall be as defined in ATSC Standard A/323 [4].
+It is expected that a physical layer return channel (uplink) will be defined, which is under development at the time of approval of this document.

 Scheduler and Studio-Transmitter Link

 An interface between the Transport Layer and the Physical Layer of the ATSC 3.0 System has been defined, which consists of standard protocols to transport ATSC 3.0 Link-Layer Protocol (ALP) packets and Studio-to-Transmitter Link (STL) packets, along with necessary timing and control information.
 The functions of a Scheduler also have been defined to provide control of the emissions of the transmitter(s), along with requirements for buffering, signaling and error correction for the STL protocol.
 The various protocols shall be as specified in ATSC Standard A/324 [5].